LDA & QDA#

 \(\mu_k\) is the mean vector of class \(k\)

-\(\Sigma\) is the covariance matrix (assumed to be the same for all classes)
+\(\Sigma\) is the pooled covariance matrix over all classes

 💡 Key Assumption: LDA assumes that all classes share the same covariance matrix \(\Sigma\).
 This makes the decision boundaries linear.